Characterizations of weighted Besov and Triebel-Lizorkin spaces with variable smoothness

 \subsection{Regularity theory for evolution equations}

+Our results broaden the understanding of weighted Sobolev regularity theory for evolution equations as providing characterizations on optimal trace spaces.
 In this subsection, we offer some remarks into the weighted $L_p$-regularity theory for non-divergence form equations with initial data, as discussed in the research by \cite{CKL2023regularity}, \cite{Dong_Kim2021}, and \cite{Dong_Liu2022}.
 Specifically, we focus on the equation: